& What REALLY Happens

 The two "giants" of the New Testament, Jesus and Paul, both agree with the direct statements in Scripture that death is unconscious.
 As the verses above show, repeatedly Paul tells us that we – whether dead or alive – will be with the Lord (consciously) at the rapture, not before.

 Jesus concurs.
-In John 11:23-26 (accurately translated) He affirms Martha’s statement that a person who believes in Him (like Lazarus) will “rise again in the resurrection at the last day” by saying to her that “everyone who is living and believing in Me, should by no means be dying for the eon” (eon means age – Jesus is referring to the next age, His millennium reign on earth, stating that those who believe in Him now in this age will not be dead during the millennium - obviously a correct statement).
+In John 3:13 He said, "No man has ascended into heaven."
+And in John 11:23-26 (accurately translated) He affirms Martha’s statement that a person who believes in Him (like Lazarus) will “rise again in the resurrection at the last day” by saying to her that “everyone who is living and believing in Me, should by no means be dying for the eon” (eon means age – Jesus is referring to the next age, His millennium reign on earth, stating that those who believe in Him now in this age will not be dead during the millennium - obviously a correct statement).

 All of these statements match up perfectly with each other.
-However, as soon as you try to artificially introduce the idea of conscious death into the Bible, many of the Biblical statements suddenly contradict each other!
+However, as soon as you try to artificially introduce the idea of conscious death into the Bible, and ignore the distinction between soul and spirit, many of the Biblical statements suddenly contradict each other!

-I encourage you to study this in detail on your own if you’re not convinced after reading this article.
+I encourage you to read my free book Hell Is a Mistranslation, which contains a detailed explanation of all this.
 It will be good for you to “test” what I’m saying here and “hold on to what is good” (1 Thess.
 5:21).

 Let's take a moment to more closely examine a couple other potentially confusing statements about death made by Jesus and Paul.
 It is important that we do this because these "pet" verses about "the afterlife" (an unscriptural term, there is no life in death according to Scripture) are thrown around carelessly by Christians (and...gasp...preachers) without careful study of what they actually mean in the light of the entire testimony of Scripture.